 Hailing from Wairarapa, Spank are a four piece band with an upbeat britpop post-punk influence.
 There’s more than a smidgen of blues rock influence in their songs.
 Spank deliver a high energy set of original songs based on the ironies of life.
 The front person, Nikki King, delivers the set with energy and attitude, whilst delivering sultry and sometimes overdriven lead lines on the cornet.

 Their first EP/demo was released in 2014 just before their launch gig at King Street Live Masterton in October.
 Since then they have released 3 futher EPs, the latest being Down to the Wire in October 2017.

 There’s been a few changes to the line up, Kathy Brough left in 2015 and was replaced with drummer David Heath, and more recently Sheldon hung up his guitar, chasing his dream of gigging in Wairarapa’s top kitchens.
-Currently we have Mathew King playing with us on guitar.
+Sam King joined us in July 2018.

 Nikki’s background is blues, pop with a smidgen of jazz and brass band and she cites her biggest performance influence as the great Freddie Mercury.
 She delivers powerful vocals as well as playing the guitar and playing the cornet.